mosaicml/llm-foundry/examples/cifar/README.md

     * CUDA Version: 11.6
     * Python Version: 3.9
     * Ubuntu Version: 20.04
 * System with NVIDIA GPUs

-# Installation
+### Installation

-To get started, clone this repo and install the requirements:
+Just clone this repo and install the requirements.
+If you want to customize the code, first fork this repo on GitHub and clone your fork instead.

 ```bash
 git clone https://github.com/mosaicml/examples.git